jeffbock/RasPin_Pinball/README.md

 - Base system supports "Simple Flip" debug mode for basic checkout.

 # Currently working on...
 (WIP)
 - Prototype Cabinet and lower 1/3 playfield (flipps, slings, lanes).
 Cabinet done in 1/4 foamboard, dimensions in HW directory of repo.
-Prototyping lanes and flippers via 3D printing, flipper solinoid drivers.
+Prototyping lanes and flippers via 3D printing, flipper solenoid drivers.
 Will be mounted on 1/2 ply.
 - FUTURE: Prototype HW (Balleject, targets, pop bumpers, lane / ramp detect, etc..)
 - FUTURE: Develop full version 1 whitewood
 - FUTURE: Full gameplay / code with version 1 whitewood
 - FUTURE: Develop schematics for the custom expander boards based on TI

 # Full Game Code Status
 -  Simple POC game now enabled, utilizing all aspects of code - lights, sound, music, devices, etc..
-A full proof of concept of all key aspects of running a machine.
+A full proof of concept of all key aspects of running a machine, although many simple placeholders for messages / callouts.
 -  Rules: 1-4 players, slings score 1000 pts each, 5000 points gets and extra ball (no more than 1).
 Extra ball lights Save LED.
 Inlanes light when detected - when both light, Save LED lights for 5 seconds and cycle repeats.
 Ball hopper eject device supported.

 # Documentation